spdermn02/touchportal-node-api/README.md

 v2.1.1 - Fixed issue with createState and removeState to setup using the object internally to keep track v3.0.0
   Additions:
-    -Support for new Connectors in to v3.0.0
+    - Support for new Connectors in to v3.0.0
       - Added connectorUpdate function
       - Added buildConnectorUpdate function
       - Added connectorUpdateMany function